ron103/industry-specific-layoff-tracker/README.md

 app.run(debug=True, port=5001)

 	•	Monitor logs in the console.

 3. API Rate Limits
 	•	Reddit API has rate limits.
 Ensure adequate delays between requests to avoid bans.

 Future Enhancements
-	•	Sentiment Analysis Integration:
+	1. Sentiment Analysis Integration:
-Add NLP pipelines to compute sentiment scores for each post.
+	•	Add NLP pipelines to compute sentiment scores for each post.
-	•	Scalability:
+	2. Scalability:
-Deploy on cloud platforms like AWS or GCP for large-scale crawling.
+	•	Deploy on cloud platforms like AWS or GCP for large-scale crawling.
-	•	Enhanced Visualizations:
+	3. Enhanced Visualizations:
-Include more detailed metrics like time-series heatmaps and network graphs.
+	•	Include more detailed metrics like time-series heatmaps and network graphs.

 Contributing
 	1. Fork the repository.